jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 Note that just because many microsoft apps didn't work, this is still coverage to put damage control for Adversary in the middle (AiTM) type phishing as this typically targets Officehome (Office365).
 If you want to learn more about AiTMs, I'd encourage you to check out my talk on [M365-Security-&-Compliance-User-Group](https://github.com/jkerai1/So-You-ve-Got-MFA-Defending-and-Responding-Against-MFA-Bypass-Techniques-in-Entra)

 > I tested Windows, MacOS, Linux and Android and they all behaved fine with the MDA Proxy.
 However noted that Android/iOS should really be going via MAM/MDM instead.
+The devices tested where not Intune enrolled/entra joined/registered or MDE enrolled in any way shape or form.
+That is to say that Access/Session Policy works on BYOD.

 ## Block Anonymous IPs